stratapp/stratapp-website/_blog/stratapp-explainer-video.md

 slug: stratapp explainer video

 ---
 We don't go to work to do CRM, HR, finance and email.
-We go to work to collaborate on our organizations goals and plans.
+We go to work to collaborate on our organization's goals and plans.

 30 years of static strategy documents have been holding us back - it is time to fix this!